Cutting the number of websites is just the first step in reforming agencies' sprawling online presence.

-Many other domains simply redirect to other dot-govs, a common practice with abbreviations, nicknames or typical misspellings for a site name.
+Federal Communications Commission new-technology fellow Benjamin Balter conducted an informal survey in October with a custom-built Web crawling tool that showed at least 200 of the remaining 1,600 domains had likely been unofficially retired.
+Many other domains simply redirected to other dot-govs, according to Balter's analysis, a common practice with abbreviations, nicknames or typical misspellings for a site name.

 That effort took five years and concerted pressure through several leadership changes.
 A similar endeavor could be a tall order for the considerably more sprawling U.S. government, especially when it comes to consolidating sites across agencies.

-GSA also built a multiagency search engine, Search.USA.gov, to compensate for often clunky internal engines and deliver up relevant information regardless of which agency produced it.
+GSA also has built Search.USA.gov, a multiagency search engine that compensates for agencies' often clunky internal engines and delivers up relevant information regardless of which agency produced it.

 Several agencies have revised or relaunched their main Web pages in connection with the dot-gov initiative and a related executive order to improve the government's online customer service.
-Those relaunches often have included transitioning to open source content management systems that make it cheaper to maintain sites and easier for third parties to pull data from them.
-Such systems are better at integrating blogs and social media into websites, which can raise their search rankings.
+Those reforms include transitioning to open source content management systems that make it cheaper to maintain sites and easier for third parties to pull data from them.
+Such systems are better at integrating blogs and social media into websites, which can raise the sites' search rankings.

 There's also the issue of people.
 Simplifying and rationalizing a Web footprint usually means pulling the work of updating and maintaining the agency's websites from the hands of many subject-matter experts and putting it into the hands of a few communications and information technology professionals.

-"For a lot of people, having a website is why they think they exist," says Elizabeth Meckes, Energy's digital reform lead.
+"For a lot of people, having a website is why they think they exist," Energy's Meckes says.
 "We're not just building a new platform, we're building an entirely new culture."